 4. Schwab U.S. Large-Cap Growth ETF

-Investors looking for better stock-price performance than what the S&P 500 might provide often gravitate toward growth stocks—companies expected to improve their revenues, earnings, and/or other performance metrics at a greater clip than their peers.
+Investors who want to outperform the S&P 500 and other major indices often start gravitate toward growth stocks—companies expected to improve their revenues, earnings, and/or other performance metrics at a greater clip than their peers.

-SCHG is pretty consistent with many growth ETFs in that a huge chunk of assets are parked in technology and tech-esque sectors.
-The technology sector itself accounts for almost half of this Schwab ETF’s assets, with consumer discretionary (14%) and communication services (14%) taking up massive chunks as well.
+SCHG is pretty consistent with many growth funds in that a huge chunk of assets are parked in technology and tech-esque sectors.
+The technology sector itself accounts for almost half of this Schwab ETF’s assets; another quarter is split between communication services and consumer discretionary stocks.

 While completely unremarkable from a portfolio construction point of view, SCHG is nonetheless one of the best Schwab ETFs you can buy because it has it where it counts: returns.
-While past performance isn’t a guarantee of future returns, it has done extremely well against its peers—SCHG’s trailing three-, five-, 10-, and 15-year returns are all in the top 10% of its Morningstar category.
+While past performance isn’t a guarantee of future returns, it has done extremely well against its peers—SCHG’s trailing three-, five-, 10-, and 15-year returns are all in the top 20% (or better) of its Morningstar category.

 Want to learn more about SCHG?
 Check out the Schwab provider site.